reinka/kubernetes-operators-book/README.md

-# Code used for OpenShift's Kubernetes Operators
+# Code used in OpenShift's Kubernetes Operators book